 To accept a choice student, the requested school must have capacity (seats available), must meet class size requirements, and must maintain diverse enrollment.
 If more students apply than the school can accept, approval will be based on a lottery system.
 Preference is given to siblings of students who already attend the school of choice.
 Some students may be ineligible to apply for school choice (see the application for guidelines).

 It is recommended that Choice students be moved only at the end of grading periods to reduce the impact on grades or credit earned.

 If a student moves to a School of Choice and displays issues with attendance, grades, or disciplinary actions the principal may make the decision to have the student returned to their zoned school.
 Prior to revoking a school choice variance the school will document a minimum of (3) good faith efforts to provide interventions and enlist parental/guardian support for the identified areas of concern.
 If a student is being returned to their zoned school due to a revocation communication should occur between the schools to establish supports for the student.
 No requests for revocation will be considered during the final 20 days of the school year.

 Families are reminded to consider the possible academic, athletic, and or other results of moving between schools and/or districts.
 In some cases, academic credit and athletic eligibility may be impacted.
 Parents/guardians of middle and high school students in particular should discuss the possible consequences of transferring prior to applying for School Choice.
 Athletic concerns should be discussed with the athletic director.
 Academic concerns should be discussed with the school counselor.

-- The student is a secondary student enrolled in a program not available at his or her zoned school (ex.
-IB, etc.)
+- Transportation will be provided by the district for a secondary student enrolled in a comprehensive program not offered at their zoned school. (ex.
+IB, i3, …)